vuejs/rfcs/active-rfcs/0000-vuex-class-style-api.md

 ## Possible abuse of `this`

 Since the user can access other method and properties via `this`, there is a concern that it is abused.
-For example, they can call some mutation in another mutation which is forbidden in Vuex:
+For example, they can technically call some mutation in another mutation which is forbidden in Vuex:

 ```js
 class CounterMutations extends Mutations {